saseungmin/react-native-gesture-image-viewer/README.md

 #### Content Components

-You can inject various types of content components like `expo-image`, `FastImage`, etc., through the `renderImage` prop to use gestures.
+You can inject various types of content components like `expo-image`, `FastImage`, etc., through the `renderItem` prop to use gestures.

 ```tsx
 import { GestureViewer } from 'react-native-gesture-image-viewer';